-How do you make sure your e-commerce store is ADA compliant?
+How do you make sure your eCommerce store is ADA compliant?

-Some of the key requirements include:
+Some of the essential requirements include:

-- Making sure you have an alt tag on every audio file, video file, image, plug-in etc., on your website
+- Making sure you have an alt tag on every audio file, video file, image, plug-in, etc., on your website

 - Making sure your web pages don’t contain any images that flash repeatedly

-Another major factor that’s not always considered when you’re designing an online store is the problems some people might have viewing a page correctly because they have an issue with color blindness.
+Another major factor that’s not always considered when designing an online store is the problems some people might have viewing a page correctly because they have an issue with color blindness.

 - Light green/yellow

 Here are some other design features that will ensure your site can be easily read and is more navigable for color-blind users: